s2-thalavai/aws-practices/README.md

 To monitor your EKS, AWS Lambda, S3, RDS, and DynamoDB using Amazon CloudWatch, the monthly cost depends on log ingestion, metrics, dashboards, and alarms.

-Here's a tailored estimate for a production-grade setup like yours, Sivasankar:
+Here's a tailored estimate for a production-grade setup like yours:

 ### Estimated Monthly CloudWatch Cost Breakdown